 6. If you are about to start a diet that wants you to completely avoid a specific food group – just STOP and DON’T do it!
 Our bodies just don’t work that way, we need every food group for specific reasons and nutrients for our bodies.
-Please don’t abuse your body that way, there is a better way to help with weight loss I promise!
+Please don’t abuse your body that way.

 7. If you are reading something about nutrition on social media and it is very negative about a specific food – it is false.

 8. Make sure to get your nutrition information from credible sources.
-If a dietitian (a REGISTERED DIETITIAN or LICENSED NUTRITIONIST) is quoted then it is credible.
 If someone just calls themselves a NUTRITIONIST without being licensed or certified or doesn’t call themselves a registered dietitian, then they are an imposter and please stop listening to them!
 For example: If you have watched the documentary ‘What The Health’ (if you haven’t, please don’t.
 It is the worst) – which is really all about nutrition, a dietitian is never quoted ONCE for any of the nutrition information they are spewing in that movie.
 Which shows that the information they are spewing is not what a registered dietitian (who as nutrition experts we would definitely tell you if a food is hurting you) would say then it is inaccurate and not research based.

 9. Any fast way to lose weight is NOT sustainable and will end up causing you to gain more weight in the future.
 Weight loss cannot be fast, it is not how our bodies work.
 If you lose weight quickly, your body then thinks something in the environment is not right (a famine or plague or something crazy like that) therefore your amazing body (because it is trying to do what is best for you, always) will regain all that weight you lost and more because it wants to prepare for the next “famine, plague, etc”.
-Your body does not know you want to lose weight, you have to work WITH IT not AGAINST IT if you do want lasting weight loss.
+Your body does not know you want to lose weight, you have to work WITH IT not AGAINST IT.

 10. Respect your body.
 Period.